nelvadas/gcloud-containerbuilder-tutorials/README.md

 Writing manifest to image destination
 Storing signatures
 ```

+Skopeo relies on docker configuration previously set to inspect and copy images into your GCR.
 WARNING: in your production systems, provide a correct [/etc/containers/policy.json](https://github.com/containers/image/blob/master/docs/policy.json.md) and remove --insecure-policy option.
 the gc-cb-hello image  tags 1.0, 1.1 and 1.2 should now be available in Google Container Registry.